iPenguin/ws-grid/README.md

 module importing and exporting

 Because these features are use you must be using at least Chrome 60, or Firefox 54, and you must have experimental flags turned on.

+## Features

+This grid is designed to be easily themed.